gut-puncture/Continuous-Learning-LLM/implementation_instructions.md

 #### 2. **Deduplication & Canonicalization in UI**
 - **Frontend**:
-  - Indicate when a message is a duplicate (e.g., “This is a duplicate of message X”).
+  - Indicate when a message is a duplicate (e.g., "This is a duplicate of message X").
   - Option to view the canonical/original message.
 - **Backend**:
   - API returns `duplicate_of` and canonical message info.